How to dispose of acrylic paint sustainably by making artist ecobricks

 First, what is an Ecobrick

-An ecobrick is a repurposed 2L plastic bottle, that once contained milk or some sort of beverage.
+- An ecobrick is a repurposed 2L plastic soda bottle.
 The empty bottle is filled with compressed non-recyclables like small scraps of plastic, cellophane or clingwrap, wrappers or packets for chips or sweets and such like.

-The idea behind the ecobrick is that it alleviates pressure from landfills as well as making sure that bits of environmentally harmful plastics don’t end up in the biosphere.
+- The idea behind the ecobrick is that it alleviates pressure from landfills as well as making sure that bits of environmentally harmful plastics or degraded microplatics don’t end up in the biosphere.

 Here’s the problem that led to my making Artist Ecobricks